Isabella002/AlternativeLanguageProjectCSB310/README.md

 System: This is the "core" library in C# that provides fundamental types & functionalities.
 It is used for general purposes, including exception handling (System.Exception) & basic data types (System.Int32, System.Single, etc.).
 I chose to include these libraries in the project because they are part of the standard ".NET Framework" & possess the necessary functionality to handle file operations, collections, & other standard programming tasks.
 There are a lot of other libraries C# supports that have different reasons for usage.

+To answer the following questions, I had made a PhoneAnalyzer class that answers the questions but it is commented out to run the primary program.

 What company (oem) has the highest average weight of the phone body?
 Motorola